psidex/NetflixActivityDownloader/README.md

-# NetflixStats
+# NetflixActivityDownloader

-A small script to extract and display information about your Netflix watch history
+A small script to extract your Netflix activity to a JSON file

 ## WARNING